 The Benefits of Giving a Two-Weeks’ Notice

-Also, future employers are likely to view the advance notice you gave your departing employer as a positive an indication of your character and of how much respect and regard you give to those who employ you.
+Also, future employers are likely to view the two week notice you gave your departing employer as a positive indication of your character and of how much respect and regard you give to those who employ you.

 The Pitfalls of Giving a Two-Weeks’ Notice